quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part78_Classical_Condi.md

 Background context: The Rescorla–Wagner model is conceptually similar to the LMS learning rule used in machine learning for curve-fitting or regression tasks.
 Both adjust parameters based on prediction errors.

 Formula:
-- LMS update: \( w_{t+1} = w_t + \alpha t x(S_t) \)
+- LMS update: $w_{t+1} = w_t + \alpha t x(S_t)$

 :p How does the Rescorla–Wagner model relate to the Least Mean Square (LMS) learning rule?
 ??x
 The Rescorla–Wagner model and the LMS learning rule share a similar structure where both adjust parameters based on prediction errors.
-However, in the LMS rule, the step-size parameter \( \alpha \) is constant and not stimulus-dependent, whereas in the Rescorla–Wagner model, it may vary with the input vector. x??
+However, in the LMS rule, the step-size parameter $\alpha$ is constant and not stimulus-dependent, whereas in the Rescorla–Wagner model, it may vary with the input vector. x??

 ---